CyberShadow/RABCDAsm/README.md

         ...
         pushstring str

-     will exand to `pushstring Hello, world!`, which will result in an error.
+     will expand to `pushstring Hello, world!`, which will result in an error.
      To correct the problem, add escaped quotes around the variable contents ( `#set str "\"Hello, world!\""` ), or use the second syntax: